Skip to content

 },

-The SDK writes the task board to disk automatically after execute() returns — only when ctx.task_board.dirty is true.
+The SDK writes the task board to disk automatically when finalize_standard_phase is called — only when ctx.task_board.dirty is true.

 When .run() is called, the SDK: